skesgin/Vulkan/VKTS_Documentation/BUILD.md

 The following has only be done once:

 1. Enable developer mode on the Android device.
+2. Enable USB debugging on the Android device.

 The following has only be done once, if automatic TCPIP debugging is wanted: